 This is why I developed the Pinning Smarter method.
 I wanted to eliminate the need for constant pin creation while still adding 5-10 fresh pins per day for each client.
 This method solves that problem and has given my clients huge boosts in impressions and clicks since the initial algorithm changes took place.

 For example, this client account is still relatively new, and wasn’t seeing any growth using the “typical” Pinterest strategies.
 I implemented the Pinning Smarter method in early October, and the account is now growing more and more each week!

 You can see more case studies and learn more about the Pinning Smarter method in my Pinterest scheduling course, Scheduling Shortcuts.Scheduling Shortcuts [Hacks for the New Pinterest Algorithm]

 There’s no doubt that the algorithm changes have thrown us Pinterest marketers for a loop this year.
 When it comes to the topic of repinning, reducing the number of repins on your account is definitely a good idea in 2021.

 The number of repins doesn’t have to be zero, but you should always aim to have more “fresh” pins than repins.
 As long as the ratio favors fresh, you should be fine.

 You can learn more about the algorithm changes in my Free 2021 Pinterest Strategy Guide.
 Enter your email below, and I’ll send it your way:

-Enter your info below, and I’ll show you what you exactly what you need to care about to get ahead.
+Sign up for the guide below, and I’ll show you what you exactly what you need to care about to get ahead.